pic pic

 8

-Closely related to vector concatenation is the repeat function, which defines a vector containing the same object multiple times.
-Importantly, unlike fill, repeat requires an array as its input, throwing an error if a scalar is passed in particular.
+Closely related to fill is the repeat function.
+This takes a collection as an input, concatenating their elements repeatedly a specified number of times.
+The repeat function necessarily requires an array as its input, throwing an error if a scalar is passed.

 nr_repetitions = 3